 Greater energy is based on a more efficient and faster metabolism.
 A faster, more efficient metabolism is one that literally “burns” its food more completely; in less time, with less fat accumulation and with fewer toxic residues.
 The essence of a fast metabolism is one that creates as much energy from as little food as possible – this is the goal for one and all interested in the best life possible including the best sex life.

-A faster and more balanced metabolism is the absolute objective of the BioCorrect Nutrition™ Analysis – BioCorrect Nutrition™ therapy programs, which we provide.
-That is why one’s metabolic Rate/Type is measured and classified when tested.
-With an initial baseline of metabolic rate, we have a starting point from which other tests can be compared in order to measure an increased metabolic rate.
-In other words, we have a “before-snapshot” of your metabolism, which you can actually see become faster as you follow your personalized nutrition program and compare it to and “after-snapshot” which is when there is a re-test.
+A faster and more balanced metabolism is the absolute objective of BioCorrect Nutrition™ metabolism optimization programs, which we provide.
+That is why one’s geno-metabolic activity is measured and Metabolic Rate/Type is classified when tested.
+Your BNA test (BioCorrect Nutrition™ Analysis) provides an initial baseline of metabolic rate and how your cells utilize available nutrients.
+Here, we have a starting point from which other tests can be compared in order to measure an increased metabolic rate.
+In other words, we have a “before-snapshot” of your metabolism.
+You can actually see your metabolism rate increase as you follow your personalized nutrition program and compare it to and “after-snapshot” which is when there is a re-test.
 Subsequently, we have a “before” and “after” metabolism based upon clinical measurements at the deepest levels of cellular function.

 Sex – A Closer Look

 More energy means more life – more life in everything you do, especially sex.
 Better metabolism is achievable through the elimination of nutrient and toxic disturbances and is the foundation for best sex.